Data, Depth, and Design: Learning Reliable Models for Skin Lesion Analysis: Survey of recent techniques

+Recent works on skin lesion classifiers have the primary goal of improving classification metrics on a given skin lesion dataset.
+Because of the staggering number of design choices for deep learning, each author chooses a limited number of hyperparameters to evaluate, spanning a handful of prospective novel models.
+Usually, a paper is considered fit for publication when at least one of those prospective models shows better performance metrics than recent techniques.

+In the next paragraphs, we discuss the hyperparameters raised most frequently by existing literature on deep-learning skin analysis.
+For each hyperparameter, we illustrate how different authors have taken different stances, indicating whether authors' opinions tend to converge or diverge on their choices.

-Transfer learning is usually preferred, as it alleviates the main issue of deep learning for melanoma detection: way too small datasets --- most often comprising a few thousand samples.
+Existing works either train deep networks from scratch~\cite{sabbaghi2016deep,nasr2016melanoma,jia2017skin}; or reuse the weights from pre-trained networks ~\cite{yu2017automated,esteva2017dermatologist,menegola2017knowledge,lopez2017skin,harangi2017skin,codella2017deep}, in a scheme called \textbf{transfer learning}.
+Transfer learning is usually preferred, as it alleviates the main issue of deep learning for skin lesion analysis: way too small datasets --- most often comprising a few thousand samples.
 (Contrast that with the ImageNet dataset, employed to evaluate deep networks, with more than \textit{a million} samples.)
 Training from scratch is preferable only when attempting new architectures, or when avoiding external data due to legal/scientific issues.
-Menegola et al.~\cite{menegola2017knowledge} explain and evaluate transfer learning for melanoma detection in more detail. \changed{The results in this paper reinforce that transfer learning is critical for best performance.
-In the main experiments, all treatments employ transfer learning.}
+Menegola et al.~\cite{menegola2017knowledge} explain and evaluate transfer learning for skin lesion analysis in more detail.

+In this paper, in our main experiment of hyperparameterization of deep learning, all treatments employ transfer learning.
+We also perform an experiment to quantify the importance of transfer learning, in which half the treatments employ transfer learning, and half do not.